 The slip cover or Essix retainer (clear plastic) is the first initial retainer that most patients receive on the day the braces are removed.
 The slip cover retainer is to be worn at all times until the patient receives a Hawley retainer.

 These retainers effectively maintain the alignment of teeth, while simultaneously allowing for controlled, minute movement of teeth which orthodontists call “settling.”
 When worn as instructed, the bite actually improves in the critical first few weeks after the braces are removed.

-Before braces can be placed on all of the teeth, we often need to create space and correct the overbite (excessive vertical overlap of front teeth).
-One way to accomplish this is by placing Upper and/or Lower Utility arches.
-These are wires that run directly from the molars to the font teeth, bypassing the premolars.
+Before braces can be placed on all the teeth, we often need to create space and correct the overbite (excessive vertical overlap of front teeth).
+One way to accomplish this is by placing upper and/or lower utility arches.
+These are wires that run directly from the molars to the font teeth, and bypass the premolars.

 Sometimes we start treatment by bonding just the first molars and the front four teeth and use utility arches to begin aligning the teeth and correcting the overbite.
-Other times we use the utility arches in conjunction with full braces (as pictured below).
+Other times we use the utility arches in conjunction with full braces (as pictured).